MicrosoftDocs/memdocs/memdocs/intune/configuration/ios-device-features-settings.md

 - **Wallpaper Image**: Upload an existing .png, .jpg, or .jpeg image you want to use.
 Be sure the file size is less than 750 KB.
 You can also **remove** an image that you added.

 > [!TIP]
+> - When configuring a wallpaper policy, we recommend enabling the [Block modification of Wallpaper](https://docs.microsoft.com/en-us/mem/intune/configuration/device-restrictions-ios#general) device restriction setting, to prevent users from changing the wallpaper.
-> To display different images on the lock screen and home screen, create a profile with the lock screen image.
+> - To display different images on the lock screen and home screen, create a profile with the lock screen image.
 Create another profile with the home screen image.
 Assign both profiles to your iOS/iPadOS user or device groups.

 ## Next steps